Upabjojr/sympy/docs/modules/stats.rst

 .. class:: PSpace

-A RandomSymbol represents the PSpace's symbol 'x' inside of Diofant expressions.
+A RandomSymbol represents the PSpace's symbol 'x' inside of sympy expressions.

 .. class:: RandomSymbol